alexn11/gpt-2/README.md

 # Explanations

-Access the infinity of pausible texts using GPT2.
+Access the infinity of plausible texts using GPT2.
 Query any text (up to some fixed number of tokens) using a unique address.

 This fork of GPT2 has been converted into a toy web app.
 In the [Library of Babel](https://libraryofbabel.info/) one can search in any page that could ever be written.
 This system is able to generate these pages using a unique identifier which is an address of a unique page.
 Most of these pages consists of meaningless sequences of alphabetical characters separated by spaces and periods.